Here are detailed instructions for exporting your InqScribe transcript to Final Cut Pro 7.

 6a.
 Make sure "Format" is set to "Final Cut Pro XML" (it should be by default)

 6b.
 In the "XML Template" section, click on the "Use Default" button to use the default InqScribe FCP template.
 If you're having trouble, it's important to use the default template, which we know works.
-Here are instructions for creating a custom template: http://support.inqscribe.com/knowledgebase/articles/166511
+There are instructions for creating a custom template in this support article.

 6c.
 OPTIONAL: If you want to call the exported file something other than "export.html," change the "Target:" field.
 You can call the file whatever you want.

 6d.
 OPTIONAL: If you want to save the exported file somewhere other than the same directory as your InqScribe transcript, click on the "Choose" button and select another directory.
 You can also rename the file with that dialog.